KASIER PERMANENTE ORANGE COUNTRY (KPOC) NEURORHINOLOGY FELLOWSHIP

 DEPARTMENTAL MISSION STATEMENT

-The mission of the Department of Head and Neck Surgery is to provide excellence in service and quality in the care of our membership, using evidence-based medicine in an environment of high integrity, trust, and collegiality.
+The mission of the Section of Neurorhinology/Skull Base Surgery is to provide excellence in service and quality in the care of our membership, using evidence-based medicine in an environment of high integrity, trust, and collegiality.

 OVERVIEW OF FELLOWSHIP

-At the completion of the program, the Fellow will be expected to have competency in the medical and surgical care of basic and advanced nasal and sinus conditions, and should have the tools to develop more advanced skills after the Fellowship.
+At the completion of the program, the Fellow will be expected to have competency in the medical and surgical care of basic and advanced sinonasal and skull base conditions.
 Finally, the Fellow should have an appreciation for a patient-oriented practice that focuses on service and evidence-based medicine.

 FELLOWSHIP DESCRIPTION